 Rentability = More Bedrooms

 No matter how good a deal you think you’re getting on a single-family property, if you can’t rent it, then it’s not a good deal.
-So take to heart rentability as of the 4 tips for investing in single-family properties in Los Angeles.
+So take to heart rentability as of the 4 tips for investing in single-family properties in Riverside.

 It’s a fact that 3-bedroom houses are far easier to rent and command higher rents than 2-bedroom houses.
 Of all the people currently looking to rent, only approximately 15% will be willing to take a 2-bedroom home.
 When you’re looking to invest in single-family properties, it’s best (when possible) to choose those with 3 or more bedrooms.

-Single-family properties can be a sound and lucrative real estate investment strategy – if, that is, you keep in mind these 4 tips for investing in single-family properties in Los Angeles.
+Single-family properties can be a sound and lucrative real estate investment strategy – if, that is, you keep in mind these 4 tips for investing in single-family properties in Riverside.